BorisTheBrave/DeBroglie/docs/articles/config_files.md

 For `left`/`right`, this means that it is legal to place any tile found on the `left` list to the left of any tile in the `right` list.
 Similarly `up`/`down` are along the y-axis and `above`/`below` are on the z-axis.

-A tile must be listed at least once in every relevant direction, or else it'll have no possible neighbours in some direction, and the generation never include it.
+A tile must be listed at least once in every relevant direction, or else it'll have no possible neighbours in some direction, and the generation will never include it (except maybe on the edge, where it doesn't need a neighbour).

-As documented in [here](xref:DeBroglie.Models.AdjacentModel.AddAdjacency(System.Collections.Generic.IList{DeBroglie.Tile},System.Collections.Generic.IList{DeBroglie.Tile},System.Int32,System.Int32,System.Int32,System.Int32,System.Boolean,DeBroglie.TileRotation), if there are rotations specified for tiles, then adjacencies are added for the rotated pairs as appropriate.
+As documented in [AddAdjacency](xref:DeBroglie.Models.AdjacentModel.AddAdjacency(System.Collections.Generic.IList{DeBroglie.Tile},System.Collections.Generic.IList{DeBroglie.Tile},System.Int32,System.Int32,System.Int32,System.Int32,System.Boolean,DeBroglie.TileRotation)), if there are rotations specified for tiles, then adjacencies are added for the rotated pairs as appropriate.

 Import / Export File formats